Why is it so difficult to talk about mental illness and faith?

 Many individuals in the church were unfamiliar with mental disorders or how they could be a part of my healing journey.
 They did, however, show a willingness to learn.

-Both groups were frequently gracious to me, extending a willingness to listen without judgment, being sensitive to conversation stoppers that could cause further harm, apologizing when they occurred, and affirming my worth as an individual through words and actions.
+Both groups were frequently gracious to me, extending a willingness to listen without judgment, being sensitive to conversation stoppers that could cause further harm, apologizing when they occurred, and affirming my worth through words and actions.

 Before we dive into these three keys, there are a few things we need to understand about mental illness.